We’re lobbying for the PROVE IT Act — and

 Frequently Asked Questions

 Yes!
 Weird coincidence, right?
-There is another PROVE IT Act that has been introduced in the Senate under bill number S.B.
-1411.
+There is another bill in the Senate under bill number S.B.
+1411 called the “Prove It Act.”
 That one is about increasing transparency for federal regulations that impact small businesses.
 But we’re talking about S.B.
-1863, introduced by Sen. Chris Coons (D-DE), which has to do with measuring the carbon output of manufactured goods.
+1863, introduced by Sen. Chris Coons (D-DE), and H.R.
+8957, introduced by Rep. John Curtis (R-UT-03).
+This PROVE IT Act, which stands for Providing Reliable, Objective, Verifiable Emissions Intensity Act, has to do with measuring the carbon output of manufactured goods.

 Why do we need the PROVE IT Act?